 Please remember to bring swimsuit (wearing), long pants, sunglasses, hiking shoes, camera, sunscreen, insect repellent, drinking water, and a waterproof bag.

-Relax and enjoy the beautiful surroundings with a massage in your villa.
 Enjoy a selection of traditional massage therapies while looking out at the Pacific Ocean; a perfect activity after a morning of adventure!